isabellaenriquez/bookworm-wannabe/README.md

-# Project 1
+# Bookworm Wannabe

-Simple book review website "Bookworm Wannabe," using Flask, Python, SQL, Bootstrap, HTML, and CSS.
-Submitted as Project 1 for CS50W.
+Simple book review website using Flask, Python, SQL (PostgreSQL), Bootstrap, HTML, and CSS.
+Submitted as Project 1 for CS50W (2018 edition).
+Features a database of 5000 books, and use of the Goodreads API.

+## File explanation
 - application.py --> main app
 - import.py --> import from books.csv
 - get_key.py --> Goodreads key